taniiishaa/VaultGen/README.md

 ```

 ## 🛠️ Technical Breakdown
-CipherForge utilizes a "Mandatory Seed" algorithm to ensure security requirements are met before filling the remaining length with random noise.
+VaultGen utilizes a "Mandatory Seed" algorithm to ensure security requirements are met before filling the remaining length with random noise.

 1. **Pool Construction**: Dynamically builds a character set based on user flags.
 2. **Mandatory Seeding**: Specifically selects one of each required type to guarantee complexity.